 Blood tests can check for specific immunoglobulins and can isolate the virus that caused the infection.

-Getting vaccinated can help prevent the spread of measles.
+Getting vaccinated can help

 In infants, a rash behind the ear can occur due to:

 Another name for cradle cap is seborrheic dermatitis.

 Cradle cap appears in areas of the body with plenty of sweat glands, including the scalp.

 Sometimes, babies may develop cradle cap behind their ears.

 In infants, cradle cap may cause the following symptoms:

 - flushed skin with white or yellow flakes

 Cradle cap does not typically agitate the baby, but parents or caregivers should check the scalp for signs of infections.